ToastShaman/awesome-backend/README.md

 - More... https://github.com/search?q=awesome-python

+## Rust

+- https://rocket.rs/ - Rocket is a web framework for Rust that makes it simple to write fast, secure web applications without sacrificing flexibility, usability, or type safety.

 ## Testing

 - https://junit.org/junit5/docs/current/user-guide/ - JUnit 5 is the next generation of JUnit.
 The goal is to create an up-to-date foundation for developer-side testing on the JVM.